'China is your daddy': Backlash against Tibetan student's election prompts questions about foreign influence | CBC News

 Lhamo's participation in groups supportive of Tibetan independence from China would have made her a threat in the eyes of the Chinese intelligence services, Juneau-Katsuya said.

-Asked if he believed Chinese government forces might be at play in the campaign against Lhamo, Juneau-Katsuya said, "it's beyond plausible."
+Asked if Chinese government forces might be at play in the campaign against Lhamo, Juneau-Katsuya said, "it's beyond plausible."

+"The university centres have always been a great pull of attraction for either stealing intellectual property or trying to influence politically," he said.

 Academic cautions against 'hyped-up' allegations

-As an example, Juneau-Katsuya cited the Beijing-run cultural organization called the Confucius Institute, widely criticized as an attempt by the Chinese government to conduct surveillance and limit academic freedom as a way of extending its political influence.
+As an example, Juneau-Katsuya cited the Confucius Institute, a Beijing-run cultural organization which has been criticized as an attempt by the Chinese government to conduct surveillance and extend its political influence.

 Over the years, several Confucius Institute programs across Canada and the United States have closed amid concerns about their aims, with the Toronto District School Board voting to end its partnership with the organization in 2014.